 Once the case was over and it was time for him to walk out, he started veering over towards where I was sitting and every court officer was ready to jump on him.
 They had no idea why he was coming towards me but as he walked over to where I was sitting and stood in front of me, I saw that all he was doing was crying, crying profusely.
 He looked at me and said, ‘I never meant this to happen to you, I prayed for you every day.
 I’m so glad you’re doing well.’
 Then this motherly instinct just came over me and all I could do was take him and cuddle him like a child and tell him ‘just do something good with your life, take this experience and do something good with your life.’

 Because I asked for amnesty for Ryan, he received a six-month prison sentence with five years probation of community service and psychiatric help.
 Some people couldn’t understand why I’d done this but I felt God had given me a second chance and I wanted to pass it on.
 I know I did the right thing.
 Kids like Ryan don’t think about what they do.
 They think they’re invincible and everything will be OK.
 They don’t think about how every action has a reaction.

 For his community service Ryan was directed to speak to youth in a program that, Robert Goldman, JD, Psy.D., supervising psychologist for the Suffolk County Probation Department, created.
 When he finished his one year of community service Ryan volunteered to continue for another three years.
-Victoria is now working with Dr. Goldman speaking to youth about the importance of forgiveness.
-They have recently co-authored a book titled, “No Room For Vengeance in Justice and Healing”.
+Victoria also worked with Dr. Goldman, speaking to youth about the importance of forgiveness.
+They co-authored a book titled, “No Room For Vengeance in Justice and Healing”.